 If you see a full review on Your Dream Coffee, it means I've personally unboxed the gear in my kitchen, brewed with it, cleaned it, and used it in normal daily situations.

-If you see a recipe here, it's not theory.
-It's a drink I've brewed, tasted, adjusted, and tested until it works reliably at home.
+If you see a recipe here, it means I've made it myself, tasted it, adjusted it, and tested it until it works reliably at home.

 If you see an informational guide, I fact-check the details before publishing and again during major updates, especially when the article covers caffeine, product compatibility, menu details, store policies, or troubleshooting steps.

-My goal isn't to push the most expensive option.
-It's to help you make better coffee and avoid tools, recipes, or advice that waste your time.
+My goal is not to push the most expensive option.
+It's to help you make better coffee at home and avoid tools, recipes, or advice that waste your time.

 What counts as a "review" here

-I'm strict about this for a reason: trust is earned with proof, not big adjectives.
+I'm strict about this because trust is earned with proof, not big adjectives:

 • Hands-on only.
 I do not publish a full review unless I have personally used the product.